LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 In JavaScript,
 dependency injection frameworks tend to be less common because of its flexible nature.
+However, with the increasing popularity of TypeScript –which provides strict typings for JavaScript–, the need for dependency injection is increasing.
 Still, multiple frameworks are available, such as [BottleJS](https://github.com/young-steveo/bottlejs), [Wire](https://github.com/cujojs/wire), and [Electrolyte](https://github.com/jaredhanson/electrolyte), all backed by rather small communities.
 One of the biggest ones, [InversifyJS](https://github.com/inversify/InversifyJS), uses annotations similar to Java frameworks to define possible injections.